Here are answers to our most frequent questions about the Virginia Opossum.

 It’s extremely rare for an opossum to be rabid.
 In fact, opossums are the least likely of any wild animal to have a disease.
 Scientists say this may have to do with their body temperature, which is lower than most other mammals, making it difficult for viruses to survive.

 If you see an opossum out in the daytime, it may be fleeing a predator.
 Or perhaps its den was destroyed.
-He may have been flushed from his den by pets or people.
+It may have been flushed from its den by pets or people.
 The most likely reason is that the opossum is a mother forced into the sunlight by hunger because of the extra nutritional requirements of feeding the babies in her pouch.
-If it’s winter, scarcity of food may force opossums to extend their search into the daytime (opossums don’t hibernate.)
+If it’s winter, scarcity of food may force opossums to extend their search into the daytime (they don’t hibernate.)

 Do opossums hang by their tail to sleep?